Air Berlin scraps more flights as pilots call in sick

 "All the conversations surrounding insolvent Air Berlin are always about its economic interests, never about the jobs of its more than 8,000 employees," said Verdi board member Christine Behle.

-Meanwhile, German Transport Minister Alexander Dobrindt called on the pilots to return to work.
+Meanwhile, German Transport Minister Alexander Dobrindt urged the pilots to end their "risky manoeuvre" and return to work for the sake of Air Berlin's roughly 8,000 employees.

-Air Berlin's insolvency has placed "a huge strain" on the airline's employees, "especially given the uncertainties surrounding the fate of jobs," he said.

-"That's precisely why it's important to keep flight operations going as best as possible," he told the Bild newspaper.
+"I can only appeal to everyone to come to their senses and let the flights take place.
+This is necessary to make a transition to new owners possible," he said at a press conference.

 German flagship carrier Lufthansa - which already leases 38 of Air Berlin's 140 planes - is seen as the favourite to take over the bulk of the stricken carrier's assets.